Dairy Free Bread

 3. How to make bread without dairy

 • Quick and easy.
-Like our coconut flour bread, the step-by-step process is deceptively simple.
+The step-by-step process is deceptively simple.
 Just combine the milk and vinegar, let it sit, then mix up the bread batter, shape the loaf, and let it bake.

 • Simple ingredients.
 No oddball ingredients needed here!
 Just a handful of pantry staples you probably have on hand already.

 • Freezer-friendly.
-This bread freezes extremely well, so I like to make a double-batch and store the extra loaf for last-minute bread emergencies.
+This bread freezes exceptionally well, so I like to make a double-batch and store the extra loaf for last-minute bread emergencies.

 • Vegan and easy to make gluten-free.
 This recipe makes naturally vegan bread, and it can easily be made gluten-free by using gluten-free flour.

 • Milk.
-I prefer oat milk, but you could use any non-dairy milk you prefer.
+I prefer oat milk or unsweetened almond milk, but you could use any non-dairy milk you prefer.
+Just make sure they aren’t sweetened or flavored.

 • White vinegar.
 When combined with milk, the vinegar will curdle and give us a great buttermilk substitute.
-Apple cider and malt vinegar could also work, but the flavor would be quite overpowering.
-I haven’t tried this recipe with lemon juice, though I don’t see why it wouldn’t work.
+Apple cider and malt vinegar could also work, but the flavor would be pretty overpowering.

 • All-purpose flour.
 I used regular white AP flour, but whole wheat or gluten-free flour blend could also work.
 If you do go the gluten-free route, I highly recommend Bob’s Red Mill.

 • Baking soda.
-To give the rise in the bread without needing yeast.
+To give rise to the bread without needing yeast.

 • Salt.
 Just a pinch for a little extra flavor.

 • Sugar.
-For a touch extra flavor, especially when combined with the salt.
-I’ve also used honey and it works great, though it technically isn’t vegan.
+For a touch of extra flavor, especially when combined with the salt.
+I’ve also used honey, and it works great.

 How to make bread without dairy